12/26/2020 Admin

 Blazor Oqtane is an application that is built using Microsoft’s Blazor technology.
 It allows you to deploy and run modules written in Blazor.
 When Oqtane is deployed and running, it provides a dynamic web experience that can be run as client side Blazor or as server side Blazor.

 This article covers implementing your custom JavaScript in your own Oqtane custom modules.
-If you need to implement a JavaScript framework, for example for controls or themes, you will need to register the JavaScript framework in the _Host.cshtml file.
+If you need to implement a JavaScript framework, for example for controls or themes, you will need to register the JavaScript framework.
 To do that, see: Using Radzen In Oqtane Modules.

 In this article, we are implementing this simple custom JavaScript example by Oqtane founder Shaun Walker: Register Telerik UI for Blazor · Discussion #690 · oqtane/oqtane.framework (github.com)